 Sex Discrimination Act Bill (1983) Second Reading Speech

 Sex Discrimination Act Bill (1983) Explanatory Memorandum

 Acts Interpretation Act 1901 (Cth)

 Sex Discrimination Act 1984 (Cth)

 Sex Discrimination Amendment (Sexual Orientation Gender Identity and Intersex Status) Act 2013 (Cth)

 UN Convention on Elimination of Discrimination Against Women (CEDAW)

 Stonewall Glossary of Terms: https://www.stonewall.org.uk/help-advice/faqs-and-glossary/glossary-terms#t

 My case is likely to have far reaching consequences.
 This is the first time that the gender amendments have been tested in a court of law.
-This case will benefit all Australians by bringing clarity to a very important part of the law.
+This case will not only benefit all Australians, but international law and policy by bringing clarity to a very important part of the law.
 Be part of it, if you can.
 There really is no contribution that is too small.